 To find out how to apply to deliver this qualification see the How to Apply section.There are no costs involved in applying or becoming a 1st4sport recognised centre.

 The 1st4sport Level 1 Award in the Principles of Coaching Sport provides your learners, aged 14 years and over, with the knowledge needed to develop their confidence and start them on the road to an engagement with coaching sport.
-Utilising the QCF common-knowledge units for coaching, learners gain the required generic knowledge that all sports coaches need to plan, conduct and evaluate safe and effective coaching activities in sport.
+Utilising the UK Coaching common coaching units, learners gain the required generic knowledge that all sports coaches need to plan, conduct and evaluate safe and effective coaching activities in sport.
 This includes the:

 - fundamentals of coaching sport